Profile

 Abstract

-In her dissertation, Malin Wiese analysis and quantifies the role of dynamic interactions between natural capital, the climate system, and economic development for economically optimal climate and nature conservation policy.
+In her dissertation, Malin Wiese analyzes and quantifies the role of dynamic interactions between natural capital, the climate system, and economic development for economically optimal climate and nature conservation policy.